20 Top Things To Do Near The Ketchikan Cruise Port

 Docked next to cruise ship berths, the Aleutian Ballad is best known for its episodes on the TV show, The Deadliest Catch.
 The crab fishing boat had been retrofitted into a state-of-the-art tour boat, offering the best tour in Ketchikan.

 The tour is wheelchair accessible and provides comfortable stadium seating with overhead heaters.
-On the popular Bering Sea Excursion, you’ll hold Dungeness Crab and listen to the treacherous stories of making a living in the Bering Sea.
+On the popular Bering Sea Excursion, we held Dungeness Crabs and listened to the treacherous stories of making a living in the Bering Sea.
+The VIP tickets include hot king crab.

 Although the boat has been renovated, much of the equipment used by a fishing boat still remains.
 During the tour, the staff pulls up crab traps, and you can see the different varieties.

-The highlight for many is feeding the bald eagles.
-They swoop down from the trees by the dozen in a competition to grab fish from the ocean’s surface.
+The highlight for us was feeding the bald eagles.
+They swoop down from the trees by the dozen in a competition to grab herring offered by the staff.
 While I’ve been to Ketchikan six times, this Bering Sea tour was the highlight of all my port days.

 3. Browse Creek Street